 All of the beetles that can be called June bugs are treated in the same way.

-Sevin or similar insecticides can also be applied to affected plants if the adult June bug is eating your plants.
+Sevin or similar insecticides can be applied to affected plants if the adult June bug is eating your plants as well.

-If you are looking for an organic method for how to kill June bugs, you can build a June bug trap.
-Use a jar or a bucket and place a white light at the top of the container with an inch or two of vegetable oil at the bottom of the jar or bucket.
-The container should be open so that the June bug can fly in towards the light.
+If you are looking for an organic method of how to kill June bugs, you can build a June bug trap.
+Use a jar or a bucket and place a white light at the top of the container with an inch (2.5 cm.) or two of vegetable oil at the bottom of the jar or bucket.
+The container should be open so that the June bugs can fly in towards the light.
 They will fall into the oil below and be unable to fly away again.

 Knowing how to get rid of June bugs can make the lawn and flowers in your garden a little safer.